Ben Hogan: Life-threatening accident

 A nurse who happened to be on scene recognized that Hogan was descending into circulatory shock after he was removed from the car.
 He lost and regained consciousness several times before an ambulance arrived around 90 minutes later from El Paso.
 He was transported to Hôtel-Dieu Hospital in El Paso, where he underwent X-rays before being placed in plaster casts.
 Valerie was interviewed by reporters who gathered outside the hospital and the detail that Hogan had dove across his wife in an attempt to save her dominated newspapers, with headlines such as "Hogan's Greatest Win - Saving His Gal Val".
 While in hospital, Hogan received thousands of get-well-soon messages from strangers.
-Hogan's niece Jackie later recalled that: "Ben really was genuinely startled to discover what he meant to millions of people he'd never met.
+Hogan's niece Jackie recalled that: "Ben really was genuinely startled to discover what he meant to millions of people he'd never met.
 He simply had no idea how and why they cared about him."
 Hogan had previously been regarded as aloof and cold, and the incident caused a sea change in his public image.
 Regarding the notion that his reason for diving in front of Valerie was to save her, Hogan later said: "That was a bunch of bullshit.
 I was trying to get out of the way of the bus."